12 Chore Ideas for Preschoolers

 Chore 5- Lock the Pet Up When Leaving

 Our kids take turns locking our dog in the cage when we leave.
 We have worked with them on how the cage needs to be closed and locked, and now they do it without us even asking!
 Mom for the WIN!

 Chore 6- Help Empty Dishwasher

-There are certain items in the dishwasher that our kids are allowed to touch, and others they aren’t.
-They are allowed to help take our the forks, spoons, bowls, plates, serving utensils, and plastic cups.
+There are certain items in the dishwasher that our kids are allowed to touch.
+They are allowed to help take out the forks, spoons, bowls, plates, serving utensils, and plastic cups.
 Everything else they leave for us.
 The bigger items that are on higher shelves, they hand up to us and we put them away.

 Chore 7- Make the Bed